Do you want to know our secret?

 We've seen the value of this technology enough to have designed and manufactured power electronics for our own John Deere equipment, as well as for our innovative OEM customers.

-With over 10 years of field experience, we understand the complexity of these systems and what it takes to get machines into a hybrid or electric architecture.
+With 10+ years of field experience, we understand the complexity of these systems and what it takes to get machines into a hybrid or electric architecture.
 We've proven it.

 However, it doesn't always make sense for equipment manufacturers to design and build their own inverter technology as we do, nor do they need to.
 There are many capable off-the-shelf components in the market today that are adaptable to many different systems.
 Once you have made your selection and have your overall design complete, you're ready to test that system's performance and durability before it reaches your customers hands.